 • Work out the mutual benefit (business and undergraduate/graduate)

-• Do you have time to dedicate to setting a brief with a college or working alongside a graduate i.e., mentoring and developing
+• Do you have time to dedicate to setting a brief with a college or working alongside a graduate i.e., mentoring and developing.
+Often doing the project as a team works best – divide and conquer!

 • How, when and on what financial basis do you want to offer work?